Main illustration: Geoff Kim

 Of course, I eventually went into much more detail with the Product Design team at Intercom, but just this simple email was enough to start the conversation, the whole point of a product design portfolio.

 Even if you haven’t had the opportunity to work on well-known products, this type of product design portfolio can work for you.
 Start with a few links to your products in the wild, along with a short description.
+Make sure those links are short and concise.
+Using a tool like Rebrandly to shorten links makes it easy.
 Go a bit further and include a few words about the problem you were solving, how you tackled it, and what’s noteworthy about your solution.
 That alone can convey so much more of what the real product is about than fancy screenshots or prolonged articles about the process.

 So if you’re interested in sending us a simple portfolio with links to your works, please do so.
 We’re hiring.